JorySmith/Albert/README.md

  "Try not to become a man of success.
 Rather become a man of value."

  ## Why Create this App?
- Not performing at our best at solving problems holds us back a great deal at work and at home.
-I feel I'm nowhere near living up to my potential and I don't think I'm alone in that feeling.
+ Struggling at solving problems holds us back a great deal at work and at home.
+I feel I'm not living up to my potential and I don't think I'm alone in that feeling.

  I also feel really frustrated that I can't remember all of the fundamentals, tips, and tricks I've learned over the years.
+There are just too many things to remember, especially when stakes are high or I'm simply just tired.

-So I set out to create an online solution that I can use anywhere, anytime.
+ However, getting better at solving problems can make us incredibly valuable, not just to our companies and ourselves, but to our families and communities.
+So I set out to create an online solution that anyone can use anywhere, anytime.

  ## Live Demo
  https://jorysmith.github.io/Albert